OtavioCantareli/trybe-project-solar-system/README.md

+# Outdated version!

+See the new version [here](https://github.com/OtavioCantareli/trybe-solar-system).

-# Ladies and gents, welcome!
+## Ladies and gents, welcome!

 This is the project I did @ Trybe.
 It was the first project using React and served as an introduction to the lib.
 <br>